amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Notes

 * `"Region: Box`" defines a region bounded by coordinate-aligned planes.
-  Currently, `"Plane`" is constrained to be coordinate-aligned.
+  Currently, `"Region: Plane`" is constrained to be coordinate-aligned.

 * The "Region: Labeled Set" region requires a `"Label`" that was given to sets generated in a preprocessing step and stored in a